csparpa/pyowm/sphinx/object-model.md

 You can write down your own configuration module and inject it into the PyOWM when you create the OWM global object, provided that you strictly follow the format of the `config25` module - which can be seen from the source code - and you put your own module in a location visible by the PYTHONPATH.

 ### The OWM25 class
-The _OWM25_ class extends the _OWM_ abstract base class and provides a method for each of the OWM web API 2.5 endpoint:
+The _OWM25_ class extends the _OWM_ abstract base class and provides a method for each of the OWM Weather API 2.5 endpoint:

     # CURRENT WEATHER QUERYING
     * find current weather at a specific location ---> eg: owm.weather_at_place('London,UK')